 Phase 2 - Identifying a framework

 The second phase was much more elaborate.
 Because it was the first time Jason and his team were engaging in a more focused and large-scale campaign, it required the whole organisation's input to identify their objectives, current challenges & potential hurdles.

-Jason said, "We ran an internal survey and a series of workshops with key stakeholders within the organisation to see how personalisation would fit in our business.
-We also looked at where Network 10 is at in terms of the personalisation maturity curve , guided by The Lumery, to truly understand what we're capable of doing now, and what we need to improve to progress our program in maturity".
+Jason said, "We ran an internal survey and a series of workshops with key stakeholders within the organisation to see how personalization would fit in our business.
+We also looked at where Network 10 is at in terms of the personalization maturity curve , guided by The Lumery, to truly understand what we're capable of doing now, and what we need to improve to progress our program in maturity".
 He added, "It was an extensive exercise, but it was essential to lay down the groundwork instead of diving into the campaign headfirst."

 Phase 3 – The Launch

 Network 10 started by personalising the home page marquee.
 Instead of featuring a generic image across all audiences, the marquee highlighted the audience’s favourite show.
 The team went even further by creating a brand-new carousel that displayed multiple shows that would interest the audience based on their viewing history.